All Episodes

 Everywhere.

-It worked in the end.
+Yeah, it worked in the end.

-You were like, Well, are you that bad?
+You were like, oh, you're that bad.

-That people are praying.
+That people were praying.

-I think it's interesting in a clip like this where he's talking about how revival starts with the younger generation, what younger people, ultimately, that's where the fire what's which the same thing was true when you were in the culture.
+I think it's interesting in a clip like this where he's talking about how revival starts with the younger generation, younger people.

 You were appealing to a younger crowd, everyone watching MTV.

-I mean, we saw it 5,000 students when we went to Tampa for that event.
+I mean, we saw it, 5,000 students when we went to Tampa for that event, fired up, excited, talking about the things of God.

 It's kind of an interesting dynamic.

-But what I felt to the point of um is it of Mark Driscoll here is that turning point was and presumably will remain, Explicitly and overtly a Republican organization, and Mark Driscoll here is saying that it don't matter who's not saying it doesn't matter who win elections because these are the arguments people on the left make.
+And Mark Driscoll here is saying that it don't matter who it's not saying it doesn't matter who win elections because these are the arguments people on the left make.

-Like when I select when I said oh there's no point voting for anyone because you get the same type of government anyway.
+Like when I select, when I said, oh, there's no point voting for anyone because you get the same type of government anyway.

-I remember people saying stuff like, Yeah, but the Labour government are gonna introduce this welfare bill for disabled people, and are you gonna tell to my brother who's disabled that it don't matter that he's gonna get this thing?
+And are you going to tell to my brother who's disabled that it don't matter that he's going to get this thing?

-And people that are Republican might say, Well, you know, like we've taken a real stance on pro-life, and are you saying that that don't matter because that's the most important thing, and you know, even is that child sacrifice versus you know, like people will happily not happily but willingly remain within the confines of the existing argument.
+And, you know, even is that child sacrifice versus, you know, like people will happily, not happily, but willingly remain within the confines of the existing argument.

-And what's happened to me late happened to me really Charlie Kirk's death makes it more vivid, but it was happening with some peculiar poetry anyway, because that morning when we were doing the show, I felt like, and I hope it's not sort of wrong to tell you this explicitly.
+And what's happened to me lately, happened to me, really, Charlie Kirk's death makes it more vivid, but it was happening with some peculiar poetry anyway, because that morning when we were doing the show, I felt like, and I hope it's not sort of wrong to tell you this explicitly, we can't just keep talking like this.

 Can't just keep being in a washing machine of these opinions the whole time.